-Dean’s Fellowships: Dean’s Fellowships are awarded for the academic year, September to May.
-They are renewable each year, contingent upon the annual evaluation of the recipient’s grade point average (3.3 minimum), character, and commitment to ministerial or other religious leadership.
+Dean’s Scholarships are awarded for the academic year, September to May.
+They are renewable each year, contingent upon the annual evaluation of the recipient’s grade point average (3.5 minimum), character, and commitment to ministerial or other religious leadership.
 All awards are for a maximum of two academic years of full-time MTS study.
-Dean’s Fellowships are awarded before initial enrollment in the School of Theology; however, money is not available to the student until the first day of classes.
+Dean’s Scholarships are awarded before initial enrollment in the School of Theology; however, money is not available to the student until the first day of classes.

 Master of Theological Studies Curriculum Requirements

 The Master of Theological Studies consists of core requirements (20 credit hours), cluster electives (12 credit hours), and free electives (32 credit hours), which may be used to tailor a specialization.

 - Reading the World (two semesters: TF 701 and TF 702)

 - Introduction to the Hebrew Bible (TO 704)

 - Introduction to the New Testament (TN 721)